-It’s likely that when daylight saving time was implemented in the early 1900s, the difficulties that time changes create for individuals with autism were not considered.
-Routines are highly valued by many individuals on the autism spectrum.
+It’s likely that when daylight saving time was implemented in the early 1900s, the difficulties that time changes create for people with autism were not considered.
+Many individuals on the autism spectrum deeply value routines.
 As a result, adjusting to changes can be difficult and can cause people to feel out of control of their environment.

-Changes in relation to daylight saving time can be very difficult for children especially.
+Daylight saving time changes can be especially tough for children.
 Younger children are still developing routine sleep patterns and habits.
-Children with autism may need days, weeks, or even months to adjust to a change in the time of day.
+And kids with autism may need days, weeks, or even months to adjust to a change in the time of day.

-Typically, the biggest challenge for children is centered on how long it stays light after the time changes.
-For a child with autism, it can be very disorienting when it begins to stay lighter and the child doesn’t feel tired at the regular time.
+Typically, the biggest challenge for kids on the spectrum is centered on how long it stays light after the time changes.
+For a child with autism, it can be very disorienting when it begins to stay lighter and they don’t feel tired at the regular time.

 Tips for Managing the Time Change:

-Keep your child busy so that she tires by bedtime.
+- Keep your child busy so that he or she tires by bedtime.